AmpionWorld/Ampion.tk/index.md

 # Ampion Information Center

+- This website has hit 100 views!
+Thank you!
 - Now you can see Giant Ampion, with Ampion GiantSim!
 [Start GiantSim Now](/gs)
 - Next Ampion pArk Tour will be on Monday, January 9th, 2023.
 - Ampion pArk Quiz Challenge FINAL ROUND will be on Wednesday, January 4th, 2023.